NikValdez/russell_conjugation/README.md

 # Contributing to RussellConjugation

-Trix is open-source software, freely distributable under the terms of an MIT-style license.
+RussellConjugation is open-source software, freely distributable under the terms of an MIT-style license.
 Do what you like with it.